alecGraves/Agentic/README.md

 * `"models"` should be the name of list of models to use (see model configuration)
 * `"system"` is the system prompt to use for the action
 * `"prompt"` is the user prompt to use for the action

+### Sanitizing LLM Outputs
+LLMs tend to generate unnecessary unicode outputs.
+Agentic can 'sanitize' generated text to remove or replace invisible unicode characters, em-dashes, and anything else you configure.
+This is done by default when copying from a chat file.

+The following settings (`AI Agent Settings` / `Agentic.sublime-settings`) can be modified to control sanitization behavior:
+- `"sanitize_on_copy"`: Whether to sanitize when you copy text from a chat file
+- `"sanitize_output"`: Whether to sanitize all LLM outputs as they are streamed (this breaks LLM history caching)
+- `"sanitize_dict"`: Customizable dictionary of strings to replace - `"desired": ["unicode"]`

 ## Installation 📂
 You can install this plugin by saving it in your `Packages` folder: